skybe077/Facebook_Ad_CTR_predictor/Feature Extraction.md

 Intuitively and annecdotely, images make an ad.
 They're the first hook for an unwitting browser: stop mindless scroll to click on the ad.
 The question that we grappled with: What is it about an ad image that mattered to these people?

 To be honest, we didn't know.
 We only had vague answers like "People tend to click more on ads with faces."; "It's got to be localised to the region -- Asian faces for Asian places."
 Logically, we came to a conclusion -- maybe it's the items that matter in the image.
-Hence we used !.[Image.AI's] (http://imageai.org/) YOLOv3 model for object detection.
+Hence we used !.[Image.AI's] (http://imageai.org/) REsNet model for object detection.
 The choice was simply to try trained image recognition models; instead of creating our own CNN models.

 Of course, now we know better.
 ![alt text](https://github.com/skybe077/Facebook_Ad_CTR_predictor/blob/master/images/Images.JPG "Image.AI Image Extraction")